 Sustainable Supply Chain Management

-A long-term partnership between Infineon and its suppliers is a core element of our corporate philosophy.
-Compliance with our requirements in the areas of environmental protection, occupational safety and health as well as corporate social responsibility (CSR) is highly relevant when selecting new suppliers and evaluating existing suppliers, as well as for decisions regarding future supplier development.
-Only suppliers that have committed to our basic principles can enter into a business relationship with us.
+A long-term partnership between Infineon and its suppliers is a core element of our corporate supplier management philosophy.
+Compliance with our requirements in the areas of human rights and labor, environmental protection as well as occupational safety and health is crucial when selecting new suppliers and evaluating existing business partners, as well as for decisions regarding future supplier development.

-By anchoring sustainability requirements and monitoring measures in the procurement process, we increase the effectiveness of our supplier management, reduce possible risks, create transparency along the supply chain and initiate improvement processes at suppliers.
+Supplier Management is the organization, controlling and development of supplier relationships.
+By anchoring sustainability and human rights requirements and monitoring measures in the procurement process, we increase the effectiveness of our supplier management, reduce possible risks, create transparency along the supply chain and initiate improvement processes at suppliers.